Top 5 4th Quarter Trades of Li - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Liberty Capital Management, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Lindbrook Capital, LLC’s top five trades of the quarter.

-Liberty Capital Management, Inc. reduced their investment in NAS:PFF by 22,871 shares.
-The trade had a 0.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.94.
+Lindbrook Capital, LLC reduced their investment in NAS:OCSL by 8,293,608 shares.
+The trade had a 2.8% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $20.13.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Liberty Capital Management, Inc. bought 15,241 shares of ARCA:SCHF for a total holding of 46,242.
-The trade had a 0.17% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.8.
+During the quarter, Lindbrook Capital, LLC bought 22,546 shares of ARCA:SPY for a total holding of 65,776.
+The trade had a 1.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $382.87.

-Liberty Capital Management, Inc. reduced their investment in ARCA:VTEB by 9,118 shares.
-The trade had a 0.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.69.
+During the quarter, Lindbrook Capital, LLC bought 24,198 shares of NAS:VRTX for a total holding of 31,939.
+The trade had a 0.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $304.77.

-Liberty Capital Management, Inc. reduced their investment in NAS:AAPL by 2,860 shares.
-The trade had a 0.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $142.91.
+During the quarter, Lindbrook Capital, LLC bought 10,181 shares of NYSE:UNH for a total holding of 13,313.
+The trade had a 0.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $529.71.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.